 Are your products safe?

 Absolutely!
 Our connectors and even the cardboard has been third party tested by an independent certified facility that specializes in testing children's products sold in the USA, All components exceed USA CPSC government standards for child safety.
-Our products are tested for mechanical strength, sharpness, lead, phthalates, and soluble metals and have been proven safe for use in all children over 3 years of age.
-Because the connectors are small, they are considered a choking hazard for young children.
+Our products are tested for mechanical strength, sharpness, breakage, lead, phthalates, soluble metals and and a number of chemicals that we cannot pronounce.
+All connectors have been proven safe for use in all children over 3 years of age.
+Because the connectors are small, they are considered a choking hazard for younger children.

 What is STEAM education?